Most Bingeworthy Shows To Watch This Labor Day

 Criminal Minds

-In a nation obsessed with True Crime, the CBS classic is a perfect choice.
-There’s 13 seasons, oodles of characters, and tons of profiling.
+In a nation obsessed with true crime, the CBS classic is a perfect choice.
+There’s 13 seasons, oodles of characters, and tons of criminal profiling.
 Watch it, then listen to CaseFile.

 GLOW